-Quick Overview of the Most Common Load Handling Systems
+Quick Overview of the Most Common Load & Equpiment Handling Systems

 Description Advantages Disadvantages Air Casters Air casters lift loads on a thin, frictionless membrane of air so that the load can be easily pushed in any direction.
-Can move enormously heavy loads that defeat other systems Relatively inexpensive, particularly at high weights Very flexible in usage Variable move path Rotates within its own footprint Heavily dependent on floor condition Requires compressed air (hoses) Conveyors Conveyors provide continuous movement between specific points over a fixed path.
-Relatively low-cost and efficient means of moving loads Can move high volumes very quickly Only works along a set path, little flexibility Expensive to install Not self-loading Drag Chains Drag chains are a system of tracks in the floor from which chains or cables pull wheeled carts.
+Suitable for cleanroom environs Low downtime Does not damage floors Can move enormously heavy loads that defeat other systems Relatively inexpensive, particularly at high weights Very flexible in usage Variable move path Rotates within its own footprint Heavily dependent on floor condition Requires compressed air (hoses) Conveyors Conveyors provide continuous movement between specific points over a fixed path.
+Relatively low-cost and efficient means of moving loads Can move high volumes very quickly Not suitable for equipment moves Only works along a set path, little flexibility Expensive to install Not self-loading Drag Chains Drag chains are a system of tracks in the floor from which chains or cables pull wheeled carts.
 Relatively low-cost and efficient means of moving loads Only works along a set path, little flexibility Prohibitively expensive at higher weights Not self-loading Can be a trip hazard Forklifts Forklifts lift loads on forks to move loads over variable paths.
-Flexible and user-friendly move system Can provide limited vertical movement Requires plenty of open floor space Weight limitations Requires certified operator, limiting availability Relatively high risks to human safety and load damage Air quality (exhaust) Industrial Trucks & Transfer Carts Wheeled vehicles can carry loads, possibly including powered mechanisms to load/tug/push.
-Easy to use and operate Can be remote-controlled Weight limitations Overhead Cranes Cranes lift from above and move loads over a set path, both horizontally and vertically.
-Works with loads of all shapes and sizes Flexible configurations and uses possible Expensive to install and operate Generally slow to operate, limiting availability High risks to operators and loads Limited area Rails Rails are a system of tracks in the floor along which carts or rail cars can run.
+Electric systems available for clean environments Flexible and user-friendly move system Can provide limited vertical movement Not suitable for most equipment moves Requires plenty of open floor space Weight limitations Requires certified operator, limiting availability Relatively high risks to human safety and load damage Air quality (exhaust) Industrial Trucks & Transfer Carts Wheeled vehicles can carry loads, possibly including powered mechanisms to load/tug/push.
+Easy to use and operateCan be remote-controlled Weight limitations Overhead Cranes Cranes lift from above and move loads over a set path, both horizontally and vertically.
+Works with loads of all shapes and sizes Flexible configurations and uses possible Not suitable for cleanrooms Significant training required Expensive to install and operate Generally slow to operate, limiting availability High risks to operators and loads Limited area Rails Rails are a system of tracks in the floor along which carts or rail cars can run.
 Low operating cost and highly efficient means of moving loads consistently on a fixed path Only works along a set path, little flexibility Trip hazard, even when inset in floor Not self-loading Inflexible Expensive to install